Dec

 (I took the top image at Arches National Park.
 The bottom image was taken at Bryce Canyon National Park.)

-no comments | tags: "Winter Snow", Advent, Arches National Park, Audrey Assad, Bryce Canyon National Park, Christmas, Incarnation, snow | posted in Hymns, Nature photography, Spirituality
+Comments Off on “Winter Snow” | tags: "Winter Snow", Advent, Arches National Park, Audrey Assad, Bryce Canyon National Park, Christmas, Incarnation, snow | posted in Hymns, Nature photography, Spirituality

 Jan